donkasun/react-native-outlined-text/README.md

 />
 ```

-## Component Variants
+## Component Features

 ### OutlinedText
-- Wrapper component with automatic positioning
+- Automatic positioning and layout handling
-- Easier to use for most cases
+- Easy to use with sensible defaults
-- Handles layout automatically

-### SvgTextOutlined
-- Direct SVG text component
-- More control over positioning
+- Full control over styling and effects
-- Better for complex layouts
+- Built-in text wrapping for long content

 ## Frequently Asked Questions